 Where software changes the picture

-The four questions above are exactly the state a purpose-built IHM workspace keeps visible at all times: certificate dates tracked and counting down, change records logged against the events that triggered them, MD/SDoC stored against each change, and SDS held with the Part III entries they support.
+The four questions above are exactly the state a purpose-built IHM workspace keeps visible at all times: certificate dates tracked and counting down, change records logged against the events that triggered them, and MD/SDoC stored against each change.
 Instead of reconstructing the answer before each port call, you read it off a dashboard.

 This article is general guidance, not a statement of the enforcement procedures in any particular jurisdiction.
 For the consequences and procedures that apply to your vessel, refer to your flag State administration or the relevant regional Memorandum of Understanding (Paris MOU, Tokyo MOU, and others).

-MANTIS is IHM compliance management software for superyachts.
-It tracks certificate expiry and survey intervals, logs change records, stores MD/SDoC documentation, and generates survey-pack PDFs for class society review.
-Start free beta →
+MANTIS is IHM compliance software.
+It tracks certificate expiry and survey intervals, logs Part I changes, stores MD/SDoC documentation, and generates survey-ready exports for class society review.